aai-institute/pyDVL/docs/10-getting-started.rst

    :ref:`influence`.
 For an in-depth survey of the field, we refer to the review on the topic at the :tfl:`TransferLab website <>`.

 Running the examples
 ====================

-Start by browsing our worked-out examples illustrating pyDVL's capabilities
+If you are somewhat familiar with the concepts of data valuation, you can start by browsing our worked-out examples illustrating pyDVL's capabilities either:
-either:

 - :ref:`In this documentation<examples>`.
 - Using `binder <https://mybinder.org/>`_ notebooks, deployed from each